-- to provide appropriate recommendations to the General Assembly through the Economic and Social Council on the basis of the analysis and synthesis of the information received and to inform the Commission on Sustainable Development (CSD); and - to assess the progress made towards the goals of the Habitat Agenda: Adequate shelter for all and Sustainable human settlements in an urbanizing world. - 160.
-Multi-disciplinary and thematic approach to research and development, focusing on the continuous monitoring and analysis of critical settlements trends and issues and of policies and programmes to respond to urbanization, will remain an important function of UNCHS (Habitat).
-The United Nations regional economic commissions will contribute as appropriate to these activities.
+(c) To provide appropriate recommendations to the General Assembly through the Economic and Social Council on the basis of the analysis and synthesis of the information received and to inform the Commission on Sustainable Development; and

+(d) To assess the progress made towards the goals of the Habitat Agenda: adequate shelter for all and sustainable human settlements in an urbanizing world.

+160. Multidisciplinary and thematic approach to research and development, focusing on the continuous monitoring and analysis of critical settlements trends and issues and of policies and programmes to respond to urbanization, will remain an important function of UNCHS (Habitat).
+The United Nations regional economic commissions will contribute, as appropriate, to these activities.